Hindenburg disaster: News coverage

 The disaster was well-documented.
 Heavy publicity about the first transatlantic passenger flight of the year by Zeppelin to the United States had attracted a large number of journalists to the landing.
 Thus many news crews were on-site at the time of the airship exploding, and so there was a significant amount of newsreel coverage and photographs, as well as Herbert Morrison's eyewitness report for radio station WLS in Chicago, a report that was broadcast the next day.

-Radio broadcasts were not routinely recorded at the time, however an audio engineer and Morrison had chosen the arrival of the Hindenburg to experiment with recording for delayed broadcast and thus Morrison's narration of the disaster was preserved.
+Although radio broadcasts were not routinely recorded at the time, an audio engineer and Morrison had chosen the arrival of the Hindenburg to experiment with recording for delayed broadcast and thus Morrison's narration of the disaster was preserved.
 Parts of Morrison's broadcast were later dubbed onto newsreel footage.
 That gave the impression that the words and film were recorded together, but that was not the case.

 It's practically standing still now they've dropped ropes out of the nose of the ship; and (uh) they've been taken ahold of down on the field by a number of men.
 It's starting to rain again; it's... the rain had (uh) slacked up a little bit.
 The back motors of the ship are just holding it (uh) just enough to keep it from...It's burst into flames!
 It burst into flames and it's falling, it's crashing!
 Watch it; watch it, folks get out of the way; Get out of the way; Get this, Charlie; get this, Charlie!
 It's fire... and it's crashing!
 It's crashing, terrible!
 Oh, my!
 Get out of the way, please!
 It's burning and bursting into flames and the... and it's falling on the mooring mast and all the folks beneath it!
 This is terrible; this is the worst of the worst catastrophes in the world.
 Oh it's...
 The flame's climbing!
 Oh, it's four or five hundred feet into the sky, and it's a terrific crash, ladies and gentlemen.
 There's smoke, and there's flames, now, and the frame is crashing to the ground, not quite to the mooring mast.
 Oh, the humanity, and all the passengers screaming around here!
 I don't believe it!
 I can't even talk to people whose friends are on there!
 Ah!
 It's... it... it's a... ah!
 I...
 I can't talk, ladies and gentlemen.
-Honest: it's just laying there, a massive smoking wreckage.
+Honest: it's just laying there, a mass of smoking wreckage.
 Ah!
 And everybody can hardly breathe and talk and the screaming.
 I...
 I...
 I'm sorry.
 Honest: I...
 I can hardly breathe.
 I...
 I'm going to step inside, where I cannot see it.
 Charlie, that's terrible.
 Ah, ah...
 I can't.
 Listen, folks; I...
 I'm gonna have to stop for a minute because I've lost my voice.
 This is the worst thing I've ever witnessed.